periodontal abscess signs causes treatment and comparisons

 Root Causes of Periodontal Abscess

-When oral bacteria get into the area between your teeth and gums, a periodontal abscess develops.
+A periodontal abscess develops when oral bacteria get into the area between your teeth and gums.

 The most frequent cause of this and the highest risk factor for periodontal abscesses is gum disease.